SharePoint/sp-dev-docs/docs/general-development/what-s-new-for-developers-in-sharepoint.md

 ## Application services
 <a name="bmSpServices"> </a>

-SharePoint Server 2013 includes several services for working with data in your SharePoint sites.
+SharePoint includes several services for working with data in your SharePoint sites.
 New for SharePoint is the Machine Translation Service, which translates sites, documents, and streams for multilingual support.
-SharePoint Server 2013 also includes Access Services and a new data access model.
-For converting files and streams to other formats, SharePoint Server 2013 has Word Automation Services and PowerPoint Automation Services (a new feature for SharePoint).
+SharePoint also includes Access Services and a new data access model.
+For converting files and streams to other formats, SharePoint has Word Automation Services and PowerPoint Automation Services (a new feature for SharePoint).
 SharePoint also provides data analysis tools, like PerformancePoint Services and Visio Services, that enable business intelligence, and powerful new features in Excel Services.